Skip to Content

 The Mansion at Marsh-Billings-Rockefeller National Historical Park.

-Fall at the historic mansion
+Fall at the historic mansion.

 After hiking South Peak, you may want to visit the Carriage Barn Visitor Center at Marsh-Billings-Rockefeller National Historical Park.
 You can also explore the beautiful gardens and mansion.
 Guided tours of the historic mansion are offered every day between May and October for an additional fee: